S3-working-group/s3-practical-guide/docs/all.md

 Not all arguments raised are objections, but they might reveal _concerns_:

-_A **concern** is an assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it._
+_A **concern** is an assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it._

 ##### Step 1: Consent to Driver and Requirement